home

 www.justiceforkids.com help@justiceforkids.com

 Thousands of foster children, former foster children, developmentally disabled and medically fragile children are part of the Florida child care system.
-If you’re currently or formerly a child in – or an advocate for or parent of a child in the foster care system – the Justice for Kids blog is here to help.
-Every… View Article
+If you’re currently or formerly a child in care, or an advocate for or parent of a child in the foster care system, the Justice for Kids team is here to help.
+Every year,… View Article

 Your Name